en-wl/wordlist/README.md

 SCOWLv2 is a complete overhaul of SCOWL and nearly everything changed.
 However, there is limited backward compatibility support via the `mk-list` script.
-If you used `mk-list` in SCOWLv1 is should still produce the same results, but please sanity check the output by comparing the results to the the last version of SCOWLv1.
+If you used `mk-list` in SCOWLv1 it should still produce the same results, but please sanity check the output by comparing the results to the the last version of SCOWLv1.
 If you created word lists by combining files in the `final/` directory your scripts will need to be rewritten.
 Please use the `word-list` command of the `scowl` script to get the word lists you want.

-If you are using the `word-list` command please note that the variant levels has changed.
+If you are using the `word-list` command please note that the variant levels have changed.
 The original 0 level is now levels 0-1, the original 1 variant level is now 2-4, level 2 is now 5-6, level 3 is now 7-8, and level 4 is 9.
-This mapping is also available in the `varinats_levels` table in the database.
+This mapping is also available in the `variants_levels` table in the database.

 Creating Hunspell and Aspell Dictionaries
 -----------------------------------------

 The `speller/` directory of SCOWLv1 has been ported over.
-Creating the Aspell and Hunspell dictionaries should work the same as they did with SCOWLv1, but again please sanity check the results.
+Creating the Aspell and Hunspell dictionaries should work the same as it did with SCOWLv1, but again please sanity check the results.
 Official dictionaries will continue to be created.